ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 Storage devices are controlled by a single *clock*, a periodic signal that determines when new values are loaded into devices.

-Two types of memory devices:
+There are two types of memory devices used in circuits:
 1. *Clocked registers*: store individual bits or words.
-Clock signal controls when to change state based on input.
+The clock signal controls when to change state based on the clocked register's input.
 2. *Random access memories*: stores multiple words addressable by an address.

 In hardware a register means a storage device directly connected to the circuit by its input and output wires.
 In machine-level programming, registers represent a small collection of addressable words in the CPU.

 A hardware register stores its input as internal state, but only updates when the clock signal is "high", even if the input is different.
-Registers serve as barriers between the logic in a circuit.
+Registers serve as barriers between the logic in a circuit - they stop the signal from flowing through the circuit unimpeded.

 Registers are written to and read from via the *register file*, an array of registers containing multiple *ports* that allow the simultaneous updating multiple registers.
 The ports define which port and what to update it with and the update happens with the rising of the clock signal.